DhanrajVedanth/Woof_app/CONTRIBUTING.md

 Publishing others' private information, such as a physical or electronic address, without explicit permission Other conduct which could reasonably be considered inappropriate in a professional setting

+- Other Standards with respect to the building code:
+  * Please use code formatters for all the code written  example: Rubocorp (for Ruby) and Pylint (Python)
+  * Create an executable test case for the code written
+  * Reuse already available code to avoid redundancy when possible
 ---
 ## Our Responsibilities
 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.